youkwhd/youkwhd.com/_posts/what-makes-a-gnu-linux-rice-looks-good.md

 ## Window Managers doesn't affect anything

-Well, i like suckless softwares; dwm, dmenu, st, etc. The way it's configured, the patches that is available, and it is widely customizable.
-What about other Window Managers? they all the same, it's just the programming language that's differ from others, the maintainer, functionality. but really, nothing matters but the themes, fonts, emojis (if used) or even icons that presents.
+Well, i like suckless softwares; dwm, dmenu, st, etc. It suck less, non bloated, then the way it's configured, the patches that is available, and it is widely customizable.
+What about other Window Managers? they all the same, it's just the programming language that's differ from others, the way it's configured, the maintainer, functionality.
+But really, when it comes to ricing, it does not matter.

 take a look at my recent linux rice: